sbstnmsch-zz/dashbot/README.md

 Now point your browser to [http://localhost:8000](http://localhost:8000)

 ## Serve it
-To serve the dashboard with nginx or another webserver edit the layout.json to serve your needs and point your webserver's root to `dist/`.
+To serve the dashboard with nginx or another web server edit the layout.json to serve your needs and point your web server's root to `dist/`.

 ### Notes on CORS
 For polling other than local URLs (like in the example) start up your browser